LeeHall-DevOps/eng114_devops/InterView prep/one-to-one-interview-questions.md

 ---
 "In my spare time, I enjoy swimming, reading and building and upgrading my PC"

+###### My Greatest achieve
+---
+"My Greatest achievement is raising my daughter who has autist challenges, I support her with Maths and English homework, reassuring and encouraging her to be confident.
+I have assisted her to achieve a better standard of living. "

 ## What is DevOps
 ---
 ###### Overview of DevOps